Keep reading and learn how to spot horse anxiety and how to help your horse if they have it.

 Don’t be afraid if your otherwise calm horse suddenly starts behaving in an outlandish manner.
 Now that you have all the necessary information, you can be the helping hand your horse needs.

 With the right steps in place, your horse will be good in no time.
-Just do not overdo any sedatives or supplements that you use.
-Don’t just focus on your enjoyment, take care of your horse’s needs too.
+Remember, it’s crucial not to overdo any sedatives or supplements that you use.
+Taking care of your horse’s needs should always be a top priority.
+You can find valuable information on horse care and more at All About Horses guide.

 Keep your horse healthy and happy!